Our Method

 Theatre is indeed born as a form of healing: healing for society.

-At the Strasberg Campus, we firmly believe that our purpose as Artists, as Actors, is to become experts in human behaviour, so that we can heal, not just ourselves, but also heal others.
+At the Method Campus, we firmly believe that our purpose as Artists, as Actors, is to become experts in human behaviour, so that we can heal, not just ourselves, but also others.
 Our purpose is to become better humans, to build a better world.

 Actors have the ability in believing in imaginary circumstances: this is what we do.
 We make Magic become real.
 We can believe in dreams, and we can also make them come true.
 Anyone who’s been to see a play would know this is true.
 Theatre teaches you to believe in yourself — to know yourself.
 Sometimes we see a show and we don’t know why we’re laughing or crying, it just happens to our body; we feel something in our throat, in our chest, in our belly, or even in our legs, hands or head.
 We feel hot, cold, we shiver, we might even utter something, as we’re taken away by the story of the characters whose Truth we’re witnessing.
-From a holistic point of view, we could say that, as our energy flows through our body, it’s getting stuck somewhere, and we’re able to feel that (more) as our body resonates with what’s happening on the stage.
+From a holistic point of view, we could say that, as our energy flows through our body, it’s getting stuck somewhere, and we suddenly become more aware of that obstacle, we feel it, as our body resonates with what’s happening on the stage.

-At the Strasberg Campus we don’t do ‘therapy’: but what we do is indeed very therapeutic.
+At the Method Campus we don’t do ‘therapy’: but our work is indeed very therapeutic.
 Who trains with us wants to be better, not just as a performer, but as a human being.
 Because honest self-analysis is indeed necessary to break certain boundaries: any respectable theatre training will start with this.
-You need to get out of your comfort zone, see things from a different point of view to your own.
+You need to get out of your comfort zone, see things from a different point of view, stand in someone else's shoes.

 “Of course it is happening inside your head, Harry, but why on earth should that mean that it is not real?”